 Yes, to a very large extent it is.
-The government announced that its intention was that the introduction of personal independence payment (PIP) would reduce the cost of the benefit by 20% compared to DLA.
+The government announced that its intention was that the introduction of PIP would reduce the cost of the benefit by 20% compared to DLA.
 This has not materialised and an Office of Budget Responsibility report in January 2019 estimated that the replacement of DLA with PIP has added between 15-20% to the overall welfare bill.

-The change in the assessment system to a points based one makes it very much easier to manipulate the number of people who qualify simply by altering the points awarded for different descriptors, removing whole activities or raising the points threshold for eligibility.
+The change in the assessment system to a points based one have made it very much easier to manipulate the number of people who qualify simply by altering the points awarded for different descriptors, removing whole activities or raising the points threshold for eligibility.

-The DWP have had a great deal of practice at doing this for employment and support allowance, making the criteria harder and harder to meet in order to reduce the cost of the benefit under the guise of making it ‘fairer’.
+Prior to PIP, the DWP had a great deal of practice at doing this for ESA, making the criteria harder and harder to meet in order to reduce the cost of the benefit under the guise of making it ‘fairer’.